jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 true === true // true
 ```

 When it comes to objects things are different.
-Instead of value comparison objects use object reference for comparison.
+Instead of value comparison, Javascript uses object reference instead.
 Note that in Javascript arrays and functions are objects too!

 ```js
 {} === {} // false